 In the future, national and/or local authorities could offer the Training for Prevention to NGOs and institutions which are implementing mental health promotion or prevention programs.
 Continuous and planned investments in the knowledge and skills of developers and deliverers of mental health promotion and prevention programs could lead to changes on the public health level.
-Also, national and/or local authorities who are financing mental health promotion and prevention programs could organize training for mental health promotion and prevention programs could organize training for mental health promotion and prevention programs.
-In the usage of a digital version of Preffi 2.0 in developing and writing their programs.
+Also, national and/or local authorities who are financing mental health promotion and prevention programs could organize training for mental health promotion and prevention program developers on the usage of a digital version of Preffi 2.0 in developing and writing their programs.
 In the future, an improved version of Preffi 2.0 could be used in assessing the quality of written program proposals as a base for selecting the programs that would be financed, after the program developers have been educated on how to use Preffi in developing their programs.